Apply for a Scholarship

 Scholarship Renewals:

 Scholarship renewals will be managed through the scholarship system online and will need to be renewed annually.
-If a scholarship is renewable, the amount listed for the award in the system is the total award amount, including all renewals.

 • Renewals are also eligible for a deferral, if permission is granted.
 Students must communicate with C3F staff if this is needed.